 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Liver cancer is rare in children and teens.
-It accounts for 1–2% of pediatric cancers.
-Types of pediatric liver cancer include hepatoblastoma, hepatocellular carcinoma, and undifferentiated embryonal sarcoma of the liver.
+It accounts for 1–2% of childhood cancers.
+Types of childhood liver cancers include:

 Surgery is the main treatment option for liver cancers.
 The goal of surgery is to remove as much of the tumor as possible.
-Patients who have complete removal of tumors have a good chance for cure if the tumor can be completely removed.
+Patients have a good chance for cure if the tumor can be completely removed.

-Chemotherapy may be used to shrink the tumor before surgery or stop or slow the growth of cancer cells after surgery.
-Survival of liver cancer depends on whether surgery can remove the tumor and whether the cancer has spread outside the liver.
+Chemotherapy may be used to shrink the tumor before surgery.
+It can also help stop or slow the growth of cancer cells after surgery.

-Signs and symptoms of liver cancer may depend on the size of the tumor and if it has spread outside the liver.
+Symptoms of liver cancer may depend on the size of the tumor and if it has spread beyond the liver.
 Symptoms of liver cancer include:

 Doctors use several types of tests to evaluate liver tumors and make a diagnosis.
 These tests include:

 Doctors often classify liver tumors based on where the cancer is before the patient has treatment.
 This system is called pretreatment extent of disease (PRETEXT).
 PRETEXT groups (1, 2, 3, 4) depend on which parts of the liver have cancer.

 |PRETEXT Group 1